Diabetes and deafness: Effect of mutation on tRNALeu(UUR)

-Metabolic characteristics of diabetes in MIDD
+Diabetes characteristics

 The A3243G mutation in mitochondrial DNA can be present in any tissue, however, it is more commonly present in tissues with lower replication rates such as muscle.
 The presence of this mutation can lead to decreased oxygen consumption as a result of reduced function of the respiratory chain and a decrease in oxidative phosphorylation.
 In some people, this reduction in function of the respiratory chain is suggested to be caused by unbalanced amounts of proteins that are encoded by mitochondrial DNA, due to the presence of the A3243G mutation.
 However, in other people, the same amount of mitochondrial proteins are generated, but their stability is compromised due to the improper incorporation of amino acids at the UUR codons of the mitochondrial mRNAs.
 This is a result of the mutated tRNALeu(UUR) with its decreased function in protein synthesis.

 A decrease in function of the respiratory chain as a result of a mitochondrial DNA mutation could result in a decrease of ATP production.
 This decrease in ATP could have detrimental effects on other processes in the body.
 One such process is insulin secretion by pancreatic Beta-cells.
 In pancreatic Beta-cells, precise levels of ATP/ADP regulate the opening and closing of the KATP channel, which controls the secretion of insulin.
 When mutations in the mitochondria disrupt the ATP/ADP ratio, this channel cannot function properly and this can result in a person being deficient in insulin.
 Since the age of onset is later in a person's life, it has been suggested that age plays a role in contributing, along with the reduced ATP/ADP ratio, to the slow deterioration of the function of B-cells.

-Metabolic characteristics of deafness in MIDD
+Deafness characteristics

 Hearing loss, as caused by the 3243 mitochondrial DNA mutation, is seen in the form of progressive cochlear dysfunction.
 Although the mechanism by which the mutation in the tRNALeu(UUR) causes this dysfunction of the cochlea is still under investigation, it has been hypothesized that it involves the ion pumps required for sound transduction.
 As the mutation in the tRNALeu(UUR) leads to unbalanced amounts or unstable respiratory chain enzymes, respiration and oxidative phosphorylation are reduced, leading to lower levels of ATP.
 Naturally, the most metabolically active organs in a person will be affected by this ATP deficiency.
 Included in these metabolically active organs is the cochlear stria vascularis.
 The stria vascularis and the hair cells, both essential to sound transduction, make use of ion pumps to regulate the concentration of ions including K+, Na+, and Ca2+ using ATP.
 Without sufficient levels of ATP, these concentration gradients are not maintained and this can lead to cell death in both the stria vascularis and the hair cells, causing hearing loss.